ZarineA/Segmentation-and-Grouping-Model/README.md

 cd SegmentationProb/scripts
 ```

-To run the segmentation algorithm on a demonstration file, using the following command:
+To run the segmentation algorithm on a demonstration file, use the following command:

 ```
 python ModSegment.py <file>